JHawk/cabal_all_the_things/notes.md

 -----------

 ### What is Cabal-Install?
-* It's a command line interface for cabal the Library.
+* It's a command line interface for Cabal the Library.
-* Package management - installing, downloading and dependencies.
+* Package management - installing, downloading and dependencies
-* Package development - building, testing and uploading packages.
+* Package development - configuring, building, testing and benchmarking
+* Package sharing - packaging and uploading

 -----------

-### Explore All the Packages
+# Explore All the Packages
+##### Some commands for fetching and inspecting libraries.
     * update
     * list
     * install
 	* unpack
+	* haddock

 -----------

-### What does _cabal update_ do?
+## What does _cabal update_ do?
 * This will download the most recent list of packages.
 * Where is it downloading this list from?

 -----------

-example using the **update** command:

       $ cabal update --verbose=3
       Downloading the latest package list from hackage.haskell.org